The Community Fund

 The Community Fund was established by the organising committee of the 1940s Event in the autumn of 2017.
 In the two years since, the Fund has been used in a wide variety of ways to support village clubs and institutions, to establish new activities and events, to enhance community facilities and to support good causes.

-Examples of how the fund has been used in the last year 18 months include:
+Examples of how the fund has been used include:

 Sports Clubs - £250 to the Football Club for repairs to a gang mower and £250 to the Bowls Club to assist in renovation of pavilion,

 Wesley Centre - £250 towards a black-out system and £100 to the Playgroup to assist in running costs,